 Access to talent in Leeds

 |166,700: Working age population with NVQ Level 4 and above (2015)|

 £528.70: Average full-time weekly earnings (2016)

-Leeds’ labour force has declined since the previous index – in 2015 33% of its working age population had NVQ Level 4 qualifications and above.
+33% of Leeds’ working age population had NVQ Level 4 qualifications and above.
 This is lower than comparable cities such as Manchester (39.5%) and Bristol (47.9%).
 The city has three universities all within close radius; University of Leeds; a Russell Group university ranked among the world’s top 100, Leeds Metropolitan University, and Leeds Trinity University.
 Combined, the three universities produce around 36,000 graduates each year with its highest number of graduates specialising in medicine and dentistry (6,000 graduates in 2010), business and management (5,800), and biological sciences (2,800 graduates).

 |Number of new start-ups (2015):||4,315||– see how this compares with other cities|